-- and wheelchair access is provided to and from the transit stops. - 4.
+- All users should be considered during the entire life cycle of a project, including planning, design, construction, operations, and maintenance. - Street furniture, such as bike racks or benches, should be considered as part of all projects as long as they do not impede any user. - When designing a facility that includes or crosses an existing or future transit route, ensure that the appropriate pedestrian and wheelchair access is provided to and from the transit stops. - 4.
 Traffic-calming elements including, but not limited to, landscaping, street trees, and narrowing of lanes, should be considered where safe and appropriate. - Project sponsors should consider including street trees and landscape components, with careful analysis of tree, site, and design considerations. - 6.
-Special consideration should be given to future planned facilities or services. - 7.
-Each project design should be coordinated with appropriate access management strategies.
+Special consideration should be given to future planned facilities or services. - Each project design should be coordinated with appropriate access management strategies.
 Access management strategies should consider the placement of sidewalks and ramps to eliminate sight distance issues. - 8.
 Although this policy focuses on engineering projects, the project sponsor should provide education, encouragement, and enforcement strategies during or after the project.
 The education component should include government officials, developers, and the public.
-A toolkit designed by MORPC staff will provide best practices, ideas, and resources to help with these efforts (see Implementation section). - 9.
-While this policy focuses on transportation, local governments should review their land use and zoning policies to provide for mixed land use developments and projects that provide direct nonvehicular connections within a given development. - 10.
-Each local community should regularly update its project design standards and procedures and train its staff to adhere to them. - 11.
+A toolkit designed by MORPC staff will provide best practices, ideas, and resources to help with these efforts (see Implementation section).

+- 9. While this policy focuses on transportation, local governments should review their land use and zoning policies to provide for mixed land use developments and projects that provide direct nonvehicular connections within a given development. - Each local community should regularly update its project design standards and procedures and train its staff to adhere to them. - 11.
 Local governments are encouraged to adopt their own Complete Streets policies, consistent with this regional policy and federal and state design standards.
-State governments should work with the local

-Metropolitan Planning Organizations to ensure consistency in polices at the state, regional and local level.
+State governments should work with the local Metropolitan Planning Organizations to ensure consistency in polices at the state, regional and local level.